-In media, both a script and a screenplay are written documents that provide the dialogue, actions, and instructions for a visual production, but they differ in scope and purpose.
+In media, both a script and a screenplay are written documents that provide the dialogue, actions, and instructions for a visual production, but they differ in purpose.
 A script is a broader term that refers to the written work for any kind of performance, including film, television, theater, or radio.
 It includes the dialogue, character actions, and basic scene instructions.
 In the context of film, the script can also refer to an early draft of the screenplay before it is fully developed.
 Scripts may be revised multiple times during the production process as the story evolves or the director refines the vision.

 On the other hand, a screenplay is a specific and more detailed form of script that is used in the filmmaking process.
 It is the formal, finalized version of the script for a film or television show, and it follows a specific format that includes descriptions of locations, actions, and dialogue.
-A screenplay provides a detailed roadmap for directors, actors, and crew, outlining the visual aspects of the production, such as camera angles, lighting, and sound cues.
+A screenplay provides a detailed description for directors, actors, and crew, mentioning the technical aspects of the production, such as camera angles, lighting, and sound cues.
 Screenplays are written with precise formatting to ensure that the director and team can easily interpret the document during filming.
 Essentially, the screenplay serves as the blueprint for the film, guiding the production from start to finish.

 Below is my group’s script and screenplay:

 For my project, I see how important it is to plan everything well.
 The script sets up the story, but the screenplay makes it clear for everyone on set.
 It’s exciting to know how the screenplay will guide the whole production and help bring the story to life.
+However, we honestly did not stick to the script that much.
+We ended delivering lines that felt more natural in the moment, instead of following the script which made our delivery.

 No comments: